ScottLiao920/ScottLiao920.github.io/_posts/2022-09-08-postgres-planner-optimizer.md

 * PostgreSQL is a disk-oriented database, which means its data are stored on disks in pages.
 Access to heap page can be random or sequential, where random access costs roughly ~4times more expensive than a sequential access.
 * PostgreSQL is row-based, which means all columns of a tuple is stored on the same page.
-To address the issue of variable-length data, tuples data are stored from back to beginning while their pointers are stored from beginning to back in a heap page. ![Heap Page in PostgreSQL]({{ BASE_PATH }}/pictures/HeapPage.png)
+Slotted pages scheme is used to address the issue of variable-length data.
+Tuples' data are stored from back to beginning while their pointers are stored from beginning to back in a heap page. ![Heap Page in PostgreSQL]({{ BASE_PATH }}/pictures/HeapPage.png)
 * Indexes are stored on separate pages.
 An entry of index table consists of (key value, TID of corresponding tuple).
 * Tuple Identifier (TID) is used to record the unique location of a tuple.
 It is 6-byte long and consists of two parts: